EventStore/EventStore/docs/operations.md

 ### Scavenge history

-Each scavenge operation gets an ID and creates a stream.
-You might want to look at these streams to see the scavenge history, how much time each operation took, and how much disk space was reclaimed.
-However, you might not want to keep this history forever.
-Use the following option to limit how long the scavenge history stays in the database:
+Each scavenge operation is assigned a unique ID and creates a corresponding stream.
+These streams provide valuable insights into the scavenge history, including the duration of each operation and the amount of disk space reclaimed.
+However, retaining this history indefinitely may not be necessary.
+To manage this, you can limit the duration for which scavenge history is stored in the database using this option.

 | Format               | Syntax                                |
 | :------------------- | :------------------------------------ |